Highlights Of The Pyeongchang Olympics Opening Ceremony, In Photos

 toggle caption

-The crowd stands amongst lights.
+The crowd stands amid lights.

 Mark Ralston/AFP/Getty Images